Skip to content

 A study published in the Journal of Neural Transmission concluded that a significant increase in alertness and speed of information processing could be achieved by blue light [11].
 Furthermore, the study also shows that subjects who were exposed to blue light for 30 minutes after a learning exercise improved memory retention compared to the placebo group.

 One of the best ways to get exposure to blue light is simply going outdoors.
-Getting outside is hugely important for cognition and mental health, particularly during fall and winter months.
+Getting outside is hugely important for cognition and mental health, particularly during the fall and winter months.

 If you’re bold enough to tackle the elements with a morning walk to work or to your favorite coffee shop, your brain will be exposed to over 100,000 LUX of light intensity, even on cloudy days, which will kickstart circadian rhythms and cognition.